aws-amplify/docs/docs/cli/auth/import.md

 ---
 title: Use an existing Cognito User Pool and Identity Pool
-description: Configure the Amplify CLI to use existing Amazon Cognito User Pool and Identity resources as an authentication & authorization mechanism for other Amplify categories.
+description: Configure the Amplify CLI to use existing Amazon Cognito User Pool and Identity Pool resources as an authentication & authorization mechanism for other Amplify categories.
 (API, Storage, and more)
 ---

 Import existing Amazon Cognito resources into your Amplify project.
 Get started by running `amplify import auth` command to search for & import an existing Cognito User Pool & Identity Pool in your account.

 The `amplify import auth` will:
 * automatically populate your Amplify Library configuration files (aws-exports.js, amplifyconfiguration.json) with your chosen Amazon Cognito resource information
-* provide your designated existing Cognito resource as the authentication & authorization mechanism for all auth-dependent categories (API, storage and more)
+* provide your designated existing Cognito resource as the authentication & authorization mechanism for all auth-dependent categories (API, Storage and more)
 * enable Lambda functions to access the chosen Cognito resource if you permit it

 Make sure to run `amplify push` to complete the import process and deploy this backend change to the cloud.

 This feature is particularly useful if you're trying to:
-* enable Amplify categories (such as API, storage, and function) for your existing user base;
+* enable Amplify categories (such as API, Storage, and function) for your existing user base;
 * incrementally adopt Amplify for your application stack;
 * independently manage Cognito resources while working with Amplify.